isaiisj/MicrodropletsDetection/README.md

 <h1>MicrodropletsDetection</h1>
-Thesis topic about microdroplets counting for PCR viral detection
+This is our thesis topic about Cuantification of viral charge (SARS-Cov2) on microdroplets using OpenCV and Image processing techniques with python programming language by Isai Sanchez and Zuleima Hidalgo
 <h2>Abstract</h2>
 The techniques for counting por PCR viral detection are advancing, one way to do it is through microdroplets counting wich can be manually and